Chart Color Schemes

 The latest Census data sees Glenlee - Rockyview placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Glenlee-Rockyview was found to have below average cultural diversity, with 78.8% of its population being citizens, 94.3% born in Australia, and 98.4% speaking English only at home.
-The predominant religion in Glenlee-Rockyview is Christianity, comprising 62.1% of the population, compared to 56.3% across the rest of Queensland.
-In terms of ancestry, the top three represented groups are Australian (35.3%), English (31.6%), and Scottish (8.2%).
+The predominant religion in Glenlee-Rockyview is Christianity, comprising 62.1% of the population, compared to 56.3% across Rest of Qld.
+In terms of ancestry, the top three groups are Australian (35.3%), English (31.6%), and Scottish (8.2%).

 Frequently Asked Questions - Diversity